-The 835's connectivity may be one of its strongest characteristics.
+Connectivity: The 835's connectivity may be one of its strongest characteristics.
 It will sport an X16 LTE cellular modem capable of gigabit speeds, Bluetooth 5.0, and multi-gigabit 802.11 and Wi-Fi, so matter how you are connected to the net, things should always be super fast.

-Finally, the 835's security has been improved with Qualcomm's new Haven platform, which incorporates fingerprint, eye and face-based biometrics to create a full ecosystem for device attestation.
+Security: The 835's security has been improved with Qualcomm's new Haven platform, which incorporates fingerprint, eye and face-based biometrics to create a full ecosystem for device attestation.
 This should give 835-equipped devices enterprise-level access security that may fuel the next generation of mobile payment tech.